oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/kubernetes-labs.md

 You will be using the OCI Cloud Shell to execute commands and scripts during these labs.

-You need to follow the [cloud shell setup instructions](../setup/cloud-shell-setup.md) to download the scripts and template files into the cloud shell before you continue with the labs.
+You need to follow the [cloud shell setup instructions](./setup/cloud-shell-setup.md) to download the scripts and template files into the cloud shell before you continue with the labs.

 ## Basic Kubernetes - Setting up your cluster and running your services

 This section covers how to run the docker images in kubenetes, how to use Kubernetes secrets to hold configuration and access information, how to use an ingress to expose your application on a web port.
 Basically this covers how to make your docker based services run in in a Kubernetes cluster.

-We also look at using Helm to install Kubernetes "infractructure" such as the ingress server
+We also look at using Helm to install Kubernetes "infrastructure" such as the ingress server

 [The basic Kubernetes labs](base-kubernetes/kubernetes-base-labs.md)